 Issues with Title and Ownership

 Title issues arise from unwitnessed deeds because improper witnessing can invalidate the document.
 An invalid deed doesn’t convey the ownership, causing a clouded title.
-Buyers may face difficulties obtaining clear title, affecting their ability to sell or refinance the property.
+Buyers may face difficulties obtaining a clear title, affecting their ability to sell or refinance the property.
 Title insurance companies might refuse coverage if the deed lacks proper witnessing, leading to further complications.

 Potential Legal Disputes